-New Delhi, Oct 4: Two evenly matched teams - Mumbai Indians and Trinidad & Tobago - will lock horns at the Ferozeshah Kotla here Saturday for a place in the final of the Champions League Twenty20.
+New Delhi, Oct 4 (IANS) Two evenly matched teams - Mumbai Indians and Trinidad & Tobago - will lock horns at the Ferozeshah Kotla here Saturday for a place in the final of the Champions League Twenty20.

 Mumbai's batting looks solid with their top order, led by skipper Rohit Sharma, performing regularly.
 Sachin Tendulkar's form might be a worry but head coach John Wright refuted any ideas about him not being in touch.

 "It is an important game for us and everyone will do what they are supposed to.
 Our performance in the last match was brilliant with some outstanding batting.
 Rohit has fitted in quickly and has done well too.
 We have a good batting line-up and our players are also outstanding players of spin," said Wright Friday ahead of the semifinal.

 Asked about the team's sloppy fielding in the ongoing event, he said: "We have to improve our performance in fielding but every cricketing side have their ups and downs."

 Trinidad and Tobago on the other hand cannot be taken lightly after their thumping eight wicket win over two-time Indian Premier League (IPL) champions Chennai Super Kings here Wednesday to go top of Group A.